stackbit-projects/super-zucchini-00024/src/pages/index.md

     background_color: primary
   - title: '"But how does it work though ?"'
     content: >
-      1. Upload your pdf, just as you would like to be posted in the letter
+      1. Upload your PDF, just as you would like to be posted in the letter

       2. Fill in address details, like the return and destination address